-Croatia, Slovenia: GEN-I second unit of NPP Krško could be more expensive than planned4.
-June 2015. / SEE Energy News
+Croatia, Slovenia: GEN-I second unit of NPP Krško could be more expensive than planned, SEE Energy News

 Gen-Energy, co-owner of the NPP Krško, has spent 10 to 11 million euros for the activities related to the preparation of construction of the second block of the NPP Krško, and the head of the technical team, development and investments, Jože Špiler explains that this partly had to do with the analysis of power generation technologies.